 Don’t forget about past board members who might be more than happy to jump in and help!

 In times of social distancing, you may not be able to host volunteers in-person in the same way that you have in the past.
 Just because you can’t have people out to pull weeds, paint bathrooms, pack food boxes or walk dogs doesn’t mean that these supporters should be under-leveraged.

 Consider reaching out to say, “We know you can’t volunteer right now, but here’s another way you can support us.”

-P2P doesn’t have to be the only way you engage with these supporters.
+P2P doesn’t have to be the only way you engage with these supporters and fundraising during a crisis.
 Getting them involved with donor stewardship through letter-writing campaigns, phone-banking, virtual fundraising campaigns, and other forms of outreach is also a good way to keep formerly in-person volunteers engaged with your mission in a meaningful way.

 Don’t be afraid to ask them to donate, either!

 In the same way that volunteers can also donate, donors can also help with fundraising during a crisis— if they are asked.
 They share a similar passion for your organization, just expressed differently.